🛒 Free delivery on all UK orders over £30 🛒

 • Unlike menstrual cups, menstrual discs don’t rely on suction to stay in place, making them ideal if you have an IUD and are worried about the suction of your period cup dislodging your copper coil or mirena.

-• Unlike menstrual cups, menstrual discs can even be worn during sex – ideal for mess-free period sex.
+• Unlike menstrual cups, menstrual discs can even be worn during penetrative sex – ideal for mess-free period sex.

 How do you insert a menstrual disc?